huawei-noah/HEBO/SIMMER/README.md

 ## About

-Satisfying safety constraints almost surely (or with probability one) can be critical for deployment of Reinforcement Learning (RL) in real-life applications.
-For example, plane landing and take-off should ideally occur with probability one.
-We address the problem by introducing Safety Augmented (Saute&#769;) Markov Decision Processes (MDPs), where the safety constraints are eliminated by augmenting them into the state-space and reshaping the objective.
-We show that Saute&#769; MDP satisfies the Bellman equation and moves us closer to solving Safe RL with constraints satisfied almost surely.
-We argue that Saute&#769; MDP allows to view Safe RL problem from a different perspective enabling new features.
-For instance, our approach has a plug-and-play nature, i.e., any RL algorithm can be "saute&#769;ed".
-Additionally, state augmentation allows for policy generalization across safety constraints.
-In our experiments, we show that Saute&#769; RL algorithms outperforms their state-of-the-art counterparts when constraint satisfaction is of high importance.

-We further consider the problem of safety during training.
-Recall, that the value of the safety state also serves as a distance toward constraint violation, while its initial value indicates the available safety budget.
+Safe exploration is a challenging and important problem in model-free reinforcement learning (RL).
+Often the safety cost is sparse and unknown, which unavoidably leads to constraint violations -- a phenomenon ideally to be avoided in safety-critical applications.
+We tackle this problem by augmenting the state-space with a safety state, which is nonnegative if and only if the constraint is satisfied.
+The value of this state also serves as a distance toward constraint violation, while its initial value indicates the available safety budget.
 This idea allows us to derive policies for scheduling the safety budget during training.
-We call this approach Simmer (Safe policy IMproveMEnt for RL) to reflect the careful nature of these schedules.
+We call our approach Simmer (Safe policy IMproveMEnt for RL) to reflect the careful nature of these schedules.
 We apply this idea to two safe RL problems: RL with constraints imposed on an average cost, and RL with constraints imposed on a cost with probability one.
 Our experiments suggest that simmering a safe algorithm can improve safety during training for both settings.
 We further show that Simmer can stabilize training and improve the performance of safe RL with average constraints.

 ## Installation